priest230/learngit/readme.txt

-hello
-world
+Hello
+World
 I am ok.
-are you sure?
+Are you sure?
+Anybody here?